vasile-paskardlgm/Cracking-Heterophily/README.md

 # Cracking-Heterophily-in-Coarsening-Based-Scalable-GNN-Training
-The supplementary materials for the paper: racking Heterophily in Coarsening-Based Scalable GNN Training: a Coarsening Residual View
+The supplementary materials for the paper: Cracking Heterophily in Coarsening-Based Scalable GNN Training: a Coarsening Residual View